Regional 1 South Central: Play-offs

-2024–25 season
+2024–25

 Departing were Havant, promoted as champions replaced by Wimbledon who were relegated from National League 2 East.
 Also departing are Bournemouth who were relegated to Regional 2 South Central.
 Marlborough transferred across to Regional 1 South West.
 Ordinarily Horsham would have dropped to Regional 2 South East but due to obtaining the highest amount of points across those finishing in a relegation place (11th) they earned a reprieve as the demise of Jersey Reds meant there was a corresponding adjustment across multiple leagues.

 Joining the league are Jersey and Old Alleynians who were promoted as champions of Regional 2 South Central and Regional 2 South East respectively.